Welcome to our homepage!

 Houlton Agricultural Fair 2017 took place in Houlton's Community Park and as usual, over the four-day weekend around 4th July celebrations.
 It is one of the smaller events under MAAF's management that continues to grow and attract thousands of visitors annually.
 Some variation of the event has been around since 1898, but the fair received an official state fair license in 1986.
 Today, the body in charge is composed of 15 Board Directors and a 70+ team, all local volunteers.

 Houlton Agricultural Fair is family-oriented and puts educational entertainment aimed at kids and youth at its core.
 Every year, the fair presents a fantastic midway by Smokey's Greater Shows, exhibition halls, livestock, crafts, and fun events for all ages.
-There are more than 25 games for children spread over the four days of the festival.
+There are more than 25 games for children spread over the four days of the festival and blackjack games for the adults - check them out at bestblackjackonlinecasinos.com.
 Whether it is a chocolate chip cookie contest, a kids bike giveaway, or a pig scramble, the fun fair activities can keep even the seniors young at heart.

 Every year, the fair opens with livestock/vehicle shows and parades, and closes with raffles, giveaways and concerts.
 The highlight of the event are demolition derbies, antique tractor pulls, mud runs, cash cube, and various contests involving agricultural produce.
 In recent years, the fair has introduced more sports events in its program, including softball, motorcycling and kickboxing, as well as more unconventional contests, such as lawn mower races and toilet seat tossing.
 The egg toss is now a program classic.